 Getting started with the Kit WordPress plugin

-The Kit WordPress plugin lets you add Kit content (such as your forms or products) to your WordPress website without dealing with code.
+The Kit WordPress plugin lets you add Kit content (like Forms and products) to your WordPress website without dealing with code.
 With it, you can also display custom content for Kit subscribers with certain Tags.

-Our plugin is compatible with both self-hosted WordPress.org websites and hosted WordPress.com ones.
-Installing it is simple and takes less than five minutes, so let's get you set up!
+Our plugin is compatible with both self-hosted WordPress.org websites and hosted WordPress.com ones (on the Business plan or higher).
+Installing it is simple and takes less than five minutes.
+So, let's get you set up.

-NOTE: We've done our best to ensure the steps below will work for most people.
-But since WordPress is highly customizable, your installation process may not look exactly as what we've illustrated in our screenshots here.
+NOTE: We've done our best to ensure the steps below work for most people.
+But since WordPress is highly customizable, your installation process may not look exactly as shown in our screenshots.
 Reach out to our support team if you have questions.

 How to install the Kit WordPress plugin